HITECHCRIME/HC_SG01_Digital_Life_Heist/README.md

 shut it down shut it down now

+gunshots (crew breaks into a building, sets up equipment).

+crew discussion

+"we got it, we're in" "pass the fucking datacore"

 mothnode access granted

 raz raz raz raz jedziemy z tym koksem yo

+area clear

 come on HRTLSZ

+---

+when drop comes giant doors explode behind me, then slow mo of moving through the dust and when the rap comes in I move quickly while moving my hands through the smoke. drives from the vault and server racks or wherever the concept of "digital life bank" resides.

+MAIN SONG
 ---

 **CHORUS**